SPlCYWOLF/gitbook/front-end/TypeScript/Functions/CallSignatures.md

 2. ## using the Call Signature

+   - an explanation given to the TS, `how` a function will be called (what is the type of arguments, returns).

    - can simplify the code by declaring the types of a function prior to implementing the function

    - the Call Signature `doesn't tell how the function is implemented`, but `do tell the types of arguments and the return type of the function`.

    - ```typescript
      // type of a call signature of a function type Add = (a:number, b:number) => number;